COSE-Collective/project-sentiment-analysis/README.md

    - --results_folder <folder_name>

 ## Disclaimer
-Because the implemented BERT and RoBERTa models are highly complex and have over 100M parameters, we recommend to use tools like Google Colab in case a memory overload occurs.
+Because the implemented BERT and RoBERTa models are highly complex and have over 100M parameters, we recommend using tools like Google Colab in case a memory overload occurs.

 ## License
 This repository is under MIT License.